-There is no Coinsurance, Copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+In-Network: There is no Coinsurance, Copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-What you must pay when Services that are covered for you you get these services In-Home Support Services - Supplemental Benefit In-Network: • In-home support services must be coordinated directly with the plan There is no Coinsurance.
-Visits are scheduled in 4-hour blocks of time.
-Only Copayment, or deductible to one 4-hour block per day access this Supplemental Maximum of 208 hours per year (52 visits per year) Benefit Hours can include services for o respite care, Limitations on the number of o support for activities of daily living covered visits apply to all o home safety assessment, services in this benefit o caregiver support and training, category o medication reconciliation services Respite care includes short-term relief for primary caregivers to complete other tasks.
-Support for activities of daily living including things such as bathing, dressing, grooming, meal preparation and light housekeeping Caregiver support and training Medication reconciliation after an inpatient stay The In-Home Safety assessment program evaluates risks with the safety and any hazards within the home.
-You may be eligible for home safety modifications.
-For other In-home Support Services, refer to your Special Supplemental Benefits for the Chronically Ill - Supplemental Benefit within this grid
+In-Home Support Services - Supplemental Benefit

+- In-home support services must be coordinated directly with the plan - Visits are scheduled in 4-hour blocks of time.
+Only one 4-hour block per day - Maximum of 104 hours per year (26 visits per year) - Hours can include services for - o respite care, - o support for activities of daily living - o home safety assessment, - o caregiver support and training, - o medication reconciliation services - Respite care includes short-term relief for primary caregivers to complete other tasks. - Support for activities of daily living including things such as bathing, dressing, grooming, meal preparation and light housekeeping - Caregiver support and training - Medication reconciliation after an inpatient stay - The In-Home Safety assessment program evaluates risks with the safety and any hazards within the home.
+You may be eligible for home safety modifications. - For other In-home Support Services, refer to your Special Supplemental Benefits for the Chronically Ill - Supplemental Benefit within this grid